The Complexity of Color-constrained Paths in Semicomplete Multipartite Digraphs: Terminology and Previous Work

 Restricted to semicomplete digraphs~$D$, \cref{lem:merging} says that~$D$ is path-mergeable, which is another generalization of tournaments, see also~\cite{DBLP:journals/jgt/Bang-JensenG98}.
-Although the paths are, in general, only partially merged by \cref{lem:merging}, we will refer to this process as merging.
-Using \cref{lem:linear-decomp,lem:merging}, it is not hard to show the following results by considering the structure imposed by the connectivity conditions:
+Although the path \(R\) does, in general, not contain all vertices of the paths \(P\) and \(Q\), we will refer to this process as merging.
+Using \cref{lem:linear-decomp,lem:merging}, it is not hard to prove the following results by considering the structure imposed by the connectivity conditions:

 \begin{lemmaq}[{\cite[Theorem 5.2]{DBLP:journals/dam/Bang-JensenMS13}}] Let~$D=(V,A)$ be a strong semicomplete multipartite digraph and let \(X\subseteq V\) be a vertex set where each vertex is from a distinct color class.
 There exists a cycle~$C$ containing~$X$ in~$D$ and such a cycle can be identified in time~$\Oh(n^2)$. \end{lemmaq}